apache/shiro/README-runtime-requirements.txt

 Feature-based dependencies
 --------------------------
-- .ini based configuration, either for a shiro.ini file in the classpath or embedded .ini in the KiFilter in web.xml:
+- .ini based configuration, either for a shiro.ini file in the classpath or embedded .ini in the ShiroFilter in web.xml:
   . include Jakarta commons-beanutils-core.jar